Choo Freeman: Career

 After hitting .280 with the Sky Sox in 2005, Freeman rejoined the Rockies for limited action in September before making the team full-time for the season as a reserve outfielder.
 He hit .237 in the 88 games he played in during the 2006 season.

 On February 2, 2007, Freeman was released by the Rockies.

 On February 14, 2007, he signed a minor league contract with the Los Angeles Dodgers, but he failed to make the major league roster out of spring training and was reassigned to the Dodgers Triple-A affiliate, the Las Vegas 51s.
 He hit .270 in 121 games with the 51s and knocked in 48 runs, becoming a free agent after the season ended.

 Personal life

 Freeman is a cousin fellow baseball player Torii Hunter.
 He married Jamie Freeman in 2010.
-In 2008 the couple had a daughter named Zailey.
+In 2008 the couple had a daughter named Zailey He also has a son named Jalen Freeman.